kentontroy/cloudera_ml_time_series_demo/README.md

-# Getting Started with PySpark
+# Getting Started with PySpark in Cloudera Machine Learning (CML)

 This baseline project shows how to interact with PySpark on Yarn on Cloudera Data Science Workbench.
 To begin, open an IPython workbench.